Child Birth Injuries or Trauma

 Types of child birth malpractice claims

 Many birth-related injuries are not the result of medical malpractice.
 However, it is heartbreaking when serious injury or death to a newborn may have been avoidable.
-Some of the types of malpractice cases we have seen in our practice include the following:
+Some of the types of cases our medical malpractice attorneys have seen include the following:

 - Failure to respond to fetal distress